Identifying Online Scams

 Scam text or WhatsApp messages often come from mobile numbers outside Ireland starting with a different national code.

-Example of a scam currently targeting DoneDeal sellers
+Example of some WhatsApp scams currently targeting DoneDeal sellers

 The alleged buyer shares a link claiming to be from the An Post website.